Hashing and encryption, are they the same?

 Features of a hash function include:

-- A good hash function must be collision-free which means that no two input strings can produce the same hash value.
+• A good hash function must be collision-free, meaning no two input strings can produce the same hash value.
 Or, to put it in another way, a hash function should always have a unique output for different input strings.

 Types of hashing